puppet-meteor/MOpt-AFL/README.md

 <br>`-L t:` when MOpt-AFL finishes the mutation of one input, if it has not discovered any new unique crash or path for more than t min, MOpt-AFL will enter the pacemaker fuzzing mode.
 <br>Setting 0 will enter the pacemaker fuzzing mode at first, which is recommended in a short time-scale evaluation.

-Other important parameters can be found in afl-fuzz.c, for instance
+Other important parameters can be found in afl-fuzz.c, for instance,
 <br>`swarm_num:` the number of the PSO swarms used in the fuzzing process.
 <br>`period_pilot:` how many times MOpt-AFL will execute the target program in the pilot fuzzing module, then it will enter the core fuzzing module.
 <br>`period_core:` how many times MOpt-AFL will execute the target program in the core fuzzing module, then it will enter the PSO updating module.